 Sightseeing on Road to Spiti Valley via Manali

-Manali, Solang Valley (a bit off track, 16 KMs), Rohtang Pass (though I never liked it personally) and then Chandratal (a bit off track just ahead of Battal and it shall always be done while coming back from Spiti Valley).
+Manali, Solang Valley (a bit off track, 16 KMs), Rohtang Pass (though I never liked it personally) and then Chandratal (a bit off track just ahead of Batal and it shall always be done while coming back from Spiti Valley).

 List of Accommodation or Stay Options on Road to Spiti Valley via Manali

-Unlike Hindustan – Tibet Highway, there isn’t much to think about accommodation while traveling to Spiti Valley via Manali.
-First day you end up at Manali or Solang which has wide range of hotels and accommodation options.
+Unlike Hindustan – Tibet Highway, there isn’t much to think about accommodation when traveling to Spiti Valley via Manali.
+The first day you end up at Manali or Solang Valley which has a wide range of hotels and accommodation options.

-While traveling to Spiti Valley from this route through Kinnaur Valley, one gives himself a chance to properly acclimatize to the high altitudes there by decreasing the chances of being hit by AMS.
+While traveling to Spiti Valley from the route through Kinnaur Valley, you give yourself a chance to properly acclimatize to the high altitudes, thereby decreasing the chances of being hit by AMS.
 In the return leg, you can come back to Delhi via Kaza – Kunzum Pass – Manali route to complete the entire circuit.
-This helps you enjoy the whole or high altitude places of Spiti Valley including Chandratal Lake in a much better way as well.
+This route helps you enjoy the whole or high altitude places of Spiti Valley including Chandratal Lake in a much better way as well.

 - Keep your body properly hydrated.

 - Avoid sleeping at high altitudes earlier in the trip.